 Amarok Maintenance Checks

-Regularly inspect the power steering return hose for damages and leaks.
-This can lead to power steering failure.
+Inspect the power steering return hose frequently for leaks to prevent power steering failure.

-Volkswagen as a brand is well known for refinement, build quality, reliability and fuel efficiency.
-The Amarok checks all these boxes and does it well.
-Reliability is also a word commonly associated with Volkswagen’s reputation and the Amarok can proudly fly that flag even though it has a few flaws.
-The fact remains, no vehicle is perfect and they all have an Achilles heel of some sort.
+Volkswagen as a brand is well known for refinement, build quality, reliability, and fuel efficiency.
+I can honestly vouch for that and in my experience, the Amarok checks all these boxes and does it well.
+With that being said, no vehicle is perfect and they all have an Achilles heel of some sort.
 Some more than others and the Amarok is, unfortunately, no exception.
 Take care of the above and you’ll have a bullet-proof Amarok that rivals oriental reliability with a touch of class.